-Problem sets will be assigned prior to and discussed during discussion sections.
-Additional practice problems will be assigned as (ungraded) homework.
-You may work on assigned problems and problem sets either on your own or in groups with other students; I highly recommend working in groups as it allows you to discuss the topics with others and to formulate strategies for problem solving, which reinforces your understanding of the material.
-Solutions to problem sets will be posted on Canvas.
+Problems illustrating the use and application of the theory will be discussed during discussion sections.
+Homework problems will be assigned on a weekly basis and collected during class one week later.
+Some problems will be graded and returned (typically one week later) and discussed during discussion section.
+You may work on homework problem sets either on your own or in groups with other students; I highly recommend working in groups as it allows you to discuss the topics with others and to formulate strategies for problem solving, thus reinforcing your understanding of the material.